-When you come to final destination in Denmark, please wear your Rotary jacket when leaving the airplane as this will enable us to recognize you as a Rotary Exchange Student.
-When you have passed the baggage claim area and the custom authorities, you will be met by your counselor and/or your host family.
+When you arrive at your final destination in Denmark, please wear your Rotary jacket when leaving the airplane as this will enable us to recognize you as a Rotary Exchange Student.
+When you have passed the baggage claim area and the custom authorities, your counselor and/or your host family will meet you.

 If your final destination is NOT Copenhagen, but Copenhagen is your first airport in Denmark, you will need a connecting flight to your destination airport (a domestic airport).
 All domestic flights depart from Copenhagen airport.
 See more at www.cph.dk

 Whenever possible, make sure that your luggage has been checked through to the final destination airport.
 In most cases, custom clearance will take place at your final destination.